PicoriBlade/Comp-322-Labs/README.md

 parity checker working fine. had an issue with it not resetting to 0 after each loop but that is fixed now

+formatting is done.  now I need to work on a way get it to read binary from the args if no file